Exodus-Privacy/website/content/post/Assemblee-generale2018.en.md

 After the unanimous approval of the activity report, we discussed the financial report of the association.
 In particular, we decided to financially support [Framasoft] (https://framasoft.org/fr/), because their services are regularly useful to us!
 The financial report was approved by a majority of the votes cast, the treasurer having preferred to abstain.

 Finally, the general assembly ended with the election of the new board.
-Lovis_IX (treasurer), Codimp (secretary), U + 039b and MeTaL_PoU (president) were elected.
+Lovis_IX (treasurer), Codimp (secretary), U+039b and MeTaL_PoU (president) were elected.

 We take this opportunity to thank all the people who supported Exodus Privacy, whether they donated a little time or money, or simply relayed our work.
-If you want to join us, to make educational materials such as our videos, communication, translation, code, proofreading ... don't hesitate!
+If you want to join us, to make educational materials such as our videos, communication, translation, code, proofreading… don't hesitate!
 The easiest way is to join us on the [forum](https://forum.exodus-privacy.eu.org/).